Pumpkins are popping up in Ohio! Be ready for the autumn harvest with your own field of pumpkins in the backyard garden.

 In Ohio, black walnut trees provide nutritious nuts for people to snack on.
 Critters love them, too!
 But these trees may also harm nearby plants, gardens, and shrubbery.

 Now that Ringling Bros. and Barnum & Bailey Circus is closed, world-famous big cat/animal trainer Alexander Lacey takes a look back at his years with the Greatest Show on Earth—and a look forward.

 When Ringling Bros. and Barnum & Bailey Circus announced its closing, the casts and crews for both shows were in shock.
-What lies ahead?
+What happened next?
 Some of Ringling’s performers share their stories.

 For those of us who’ve always wanted to fly, this documentary is a must-see.
 The Last Great Circus Flyer introduces us to Miguel Vazquez; the first flyer ever to achieve a quadruple somersault.